|Organization||Indigenous Business Women's Organisation|

 - President, Indigenous Clothing

 Mutasa was arrested in 2010 together with her other two accomplices for the theft of airtime recharge vouchers valued at around US$1,7 million.
-The trial of the two however failed to take over after the prosecutor general argued that theree was not enough evidence to incriminate Mutasa and company.
+The trial of the two however failed to take over after the prosecutor general argued that their was not enough evidence to incriminate Mutasa and company.
 Although the company tried to institute a private prosecution on Mutasa over the alleged theft, the move did not materialise after the prosecutor general failed to give a Certificate for private prosecution.

 There has been a lot of controversy surrounding Jane Mutasa's shareholding in Telecel Zimbabwe.
 The company was at one point arguing that Jane Mutasa was no longer a shareholder after she had misappropriated company funds from the sale of recharge cards.
-With the proposal by Brainworks Capital to buy Telecel shares, Jane Mutasa was said to have been against the move arguing that there were several inconsistencies chief among them being that James Makamba had of stolen Empowerment Corporation (EC) shares.
+With the proposal by Brainworks Capital to buy Telecel shares, Jane Mutasa was said to have been against the move arguing that there were several inconsistencies chief among them being that James Makamba had stolen Empowerment Corporation (EC) shares.
 Mutasa shareholding is also contested by the likes of Leo Mugabe who argue that she also stole shares by transferring them into her own company.

 - In 2004 she became the first person to be charged under a section of the Exchange Control Act which had just been enacted.
 She was convicted and fined Z$8,5 million for illegally dealing in foreign currency amounting to US$10 400.